 The Group's administrative and other expenses mainly included staff costs, building administrative fees, other tax expenses, depreciation and amortisation, travelling and entertainment, office consumables and supplies, legal and professional fees and other miscellaneous administrative expenses.
-The Group recorded a decrease in administrative and other expenses by approximately RMB0.9 million, or approximately 6.1%, from approximately RMB14.8 million for the year ended 31 December 2022 to approximately RMB13.9 million for the year ended 31 December 2023.
-The decrease mainly represent the decrease in depreciation.
+The Group recorded a decrease in administrative and other expenses by approximately RMB7.0 million, or approximately 50.4%, from approximately RMB13.9 million for the year ended 31 December 2023 to approximately RMB6.9 million for the year ended 31 December 2024.
+The decrease mainly represent the decrease in depreciation and staff cost as the Group is executing a cost control strategy.